-2.2.11 Cadmium
+2.2.2e Cadmium

-Cadmium (CAS# 7440-43-9) concentrations have not exceeded the 35 IAC 620.410 Class II: General Resource groundwater standard (0.05 mg/L), nor has it exceeded the GPS (0.01 mg/L).
-However, the laboratory reporting limit for Cadmium is higher than the Class I: Potable Resource groundwater standard.
+Cadmium (CAS# 7440-43-9) concentrations have not exceeded the 35 IAC 620.410 Class II: General Resource groundwater standard (0.05 mg/L), but Cadmium has been reported above the GPS (0.005 mg/L) once (not a confirmed exceedance that would establish an SSL above the GPS).
 Note that there are two extent borings with high Cadmium, DP1e and DP6a.
 Both have concentrations above the Emery Pond water and gypsum leachate, 0.019 mg/L and <0.002 mg/L, respectively.
 No obvious source for these Class II exceedances exists and there is also no apparent connection between the two borings.

-2.2.12 Thallium
+2.2.2f Thallium

-Thallium (CAS# 7440-28-0) concentrations may have exceeded the 35 IAC 620 Class I and Class II: groundwater standard (0.002 and 0.02 mg/L, respectively) at all the monitoring wells, because the laboratory performing the analyses had a reporting limit of 0.050 mg/L. However, Thallium has exceeded the Site's GPS at EP-4.
+Thallium (CAS# 7440-28-0) concentrations may have exceeded the 35 IAC 620 Class I and Class II: groundwater standard (0.002 and 0.02 mg/L, respectively) at all the monitoring wells, because the laboratory performing the analyses had a reporting limit of 0.050 mg/L. However, Thallium has had been detected during the background monitoring period above the Site's GPS but has not been observed at an SSL above the GPS.
 The Thallium Concentration Map (in Appendix C) shows the pattern of elevated Thallium concentrations at the Site.
 Note that both the Emery Pond and gypsum leachate have concentrations at or below 0.002 mg/L. Therefore, it is unlikely that the Thallium exceedances are related to a release from the Site.

-2.3 Other 35 IAC 620 Exceedances
+2.2.3 Other 35 IAC 620 Exceedances